mkelk/subspredictproj/README.md

 Other parts of the code is copy-paste from other projects on Upwork.
 And still other parts is glue that I wrote yesterday.
 The goal was not pretty, well-structured or maintanable code, but rather to provide you with information *fast*.

+# Stuff to look into
+  * Understand "kink" in churn curves around 5 months of age.